[responsive_menu_pro]

 Portugal – Intrastat / EC Sales list

-There are two departments in the “Instituto Nacional de Estatística” (“INE”) responsible for Intrastat reporting, one for companies with registered offices in the Mainland and the Autonomous Region of the Azores and other for companies with registered office in the Autonomous Region of Madeira.
+The “Instituto Nacional de Estatística” (INE) in Portugal has two separate departments for Intrastat reporting.
+One department handles reports for companies based in the Mainland and the Autonomous Region of the Azores, while the other is for those in the Autonomous Region of Madeira.

 Read more information regarding Intrastat below as well as EC Sales List in Portugal.